SCor87/Project-Website/README.md

-A recruitment website project built in HTML, CSS, and JavaScript.
+A recruitment website college project built in HTML, CSS, and JavaScript.